 Situated in Nepal at a distance of 122 km from Gorakhpur, Lumbini is the birthplace of Lord Buddha.
 Buses ply till the border, from where the remaining 26 km has to be covered by private vehicles.

 The ancient city abounds in numerous stupas.

-Kushinagar is one of the major spots that the Buddhist circuit covers, one of the reson why, tourist won’t find any problems in finding a good accommodation option over here.
-Some of good accommodation options include: Pathik Niwas (UPSTDC), Kushinagar.
+Kushinagar is one of the major spots that the Buddhist circuit covers, one of the reasons why tourists won’t find any problems in finding a good accommodation option over here.
+Some of the good accommodation options include Pathik Niwas (UPSTDC), Kushinagar.

 PWD Inspection House.

 Kushinagar Tourist Information Centres